 Polluters must pay to clean up areas contaminated with PFOA, PFOS

+Michael Regan is administrator of the Environmental Protection Agency.
+(Lisa Sorg/NC Newsline)

-Industries that discharge toxic PFOA and PFOS compounds into the environment will now be held legally and financially responsible for the contamination, according to a final rule issued by the Environmental Protection Agency (EPA) on Friday.
+Industries that discharge two toxic compounds into the environment will now be held legally and financially responsible for the contamination, according to a final rule issued by the Environmental Protection Agency today.

 The Department of Defense is also subject to the new requirements.

-PFOA and PFOS are now classified as hazardous substances under Superfund law, which authorizes the EPA to use its enforcement powers to require polluters pay for and clean up the contamination.
+The compounds, PFOA, or perfluorooctanoic acid, and PFOS, or perfluorooctane sulfonic acid, are part of a large group of lab-made chemicals known as perfluoroalkyl and polyfluoroalkyl substances or PFAS.
+They’re classified as hazardous substances under Superfund law, which authorizes the EPA to use its enforcement powers to require polluters pay for and clean up the contamination.
 The designation also mandates new reporting requirements for facilities that release the compounds into the environment.

 These facilities include 3M, DuPont and its spinoff company, Chemours.